 José Miguel Vivanco: Orwellian.
 It's completely Orwellian.

-In June, Secretary of State Antony Blinken called for President Ortega to immediately release the candidates and announced sanctions against members of Ortega's family and inner circle.
+Last June, Secretary of State Antony Blinken called for President Ortega to immediately release the candidates and announced sanctions against members of Ortega's family and inner circle.

 Until a few years ago, it might have looked like Daniel Ortega had mellowed out with age.